Visit

 New!
 Earn your welding degree on weekends

-To meet high demand, Aims is adding a new weekend welding schedule for career-changers with families or full-time jobs (or both).
+To meet high demand, Aims added a new weekend welding schedule for career-changers with families or full-time jobs (or both).
 You can complete the entire welding degree program on a weekend schedule on the campus of your choice—no need to switch campuses or take welding classes during the week.

 The Aims welding program is popular and the weekend program is expected to fill up fast.